ppy/osu-wiki/wiki/Tournaments/MWC/2021_4K/en.md

    - *Notice: While this competition has been planned as a 3 versus 3 setup, this might change depending on the amount of registrations.*
 2. Beatmap scoring will be based on Score V2.
 3. The beatmaps for each round will be announced by the Mappool Selector Team on the Sunday before the actual matches take place.
    - Each mappool, with the exception of the Qualifier stage, will contain a *tiebreaker* beatmap.
-It will only be played in case of a tie in the scoreline in the *best of* system, e.g. 4-4 in a best of nine.
+It will only be played in case of a tie in the scoreline in the *best of* system, e.g. 4-4 in a best of 9.
 4. Match schedule will be handled by the Tournament Management.
 5. If no referees are available at match time, the match will be postponed.
 6. Failed players' scores do not get added to the team score.